Tom Mulcair: 2016 leadership review

-Post-political career
+Post-political career (2017–present)

 Mulcair announced on December 18, 2017, that he would resign from his House of Commons seat in June 2018, when the House rose for its summer break, to accept an appointment at a university.
 On January 11, 2018, Mulcair assumed the volunteer position of chair of the board of Jour de la terre Québec, a non-profit organization dedicated to environmental issues.
 Mulcair joined the political science department as a visiting professor at Universite de Montreal effective the summer of 2018.

 On July 17, 2018, Mulcair also announced that he had accepted a position as political analyst on Montreal talk radio station CJAD effective August 28, 2018.
 He will also appear on CTV News Channel (owned by CJAD's parent company Bell Media) starting in fall 2018, and on the French-language network TVA in a similar capacity.

 As a consultant hired by homeopathy giant Boiron, Mulcair launched in November 2019 the company’s public relations campaign to get the Quebec government to create a professional order for homeopaths.
 As homeopathy is considered a pseudoscience and its preparations are not effective for treating any medical condition, Mulcair’s involvement in the campaign and the new organization Quebec Coalition for Homeopathy has been criticized by several Canadian science communicators, such as Olivier Bernard, Alain Vadeboncoeur, Timothy Caulfield as well as McGill University’s Office for Science and Society.

 After being voted out as NDP party leader, Mulcair criticized Singh's leadership of the NDP during the 2019 and 2025 federal elections.
 In 2020, he would also criticize Singh for calling Bloc Quebecois MP Alain Therrien a racist on the floor of the House of Commons.

+Mulcair joined the Strategic Advisory Board of lobbying firm Wellington Advocacy in January 2026.